 - Send data to a Power BI dashboard for reporting.

 - Send data to storage like Data Lake Store, SQL Server database, or Azure Blob or Table storage.

 While a job is running, you can monitor it and adjust how many events it processes per second.
 You can also have jobs produce diagnostic logs for troubleshooting.

 Key capabilities and benefits

-- Scalability: Stream Analytics is capable of handling high event throughput of up to 1GB/second.
-Integration with Azure Event Hubs and Azure IoT Hubs allow the solution to ingest millions of events per second coming from connected devices, clickstreams, and log files, to name a few.
-In order to achieve this, Stream Analytics leverages the partitioning capability of Event Hubs, which can yield 1MB/s per partition.
-Users are able to partition the computation into a number of logical steps within the query definition, each with the ability to be further partitioned to increase scalability.
+Stream Analytics can handle up to 1 GB of incoming data per second.
+Integration with Azure Event Hubs and Azure IoT Hub allows jobs to ingest millions of events per second coming from connected devices, clickstreams, and log files, to name a few.
+Using the partition feature of event hubs, you can partition computations into logical steps, each with the ability to be further partitioned to increase scalability.

 As a cloud service, Stream Analytics is optimized to let you get going at low cost.
 You pay as you go based on streaming-unit usage and the amount of data processed by the system.
 Usage is derived based on the volume of events processed and the amount of compute power provisioned within the cluster to handle Stream Analytics jobs.